Lectures, visits and tours

 Archive of previous events

-Lectures are back at our traditional venue of the Town Close Auditorium at Norwich Castle, but will also be available on Zoom for those who are not yet ready to attend in person.
-If you wish to take advantage of this, you will need to register for the lecture using the link on the programme, and a link will be sent to you by email.
+Lectures are held at the Town Close Auditorium at Norwich Castle, but will also usually be available live online.
+If you wish to take advantage of this you will need to register for the lecture using the link on the programme, and a link will be sent to you by email.
 Most of our lectures are not recorded, for practical and copyright reasons.

 You can download summaries of many of our lectures from previous seasons on our Archive page.